raystanza/OxideMiner/README.md

 ![OxideMiner Logo](oxideminer_logo_transparent_256.png)

-**OxideMiner** is a **next-generation RandomX CPU miner** written entirely in **Rust** — engineered for _speed, safety, and full transparency_.
+**OxideMiner** is a **next-generation RandomX CPU miner** written entirely in **Rust**.
+Engineered for _speed, safety, and full transparency_.
 It’s built to squeeze every cycle from your CPU while keeping your system secure and predictable.
-No hidden payloads, no opaque binaries — just verifiable, auditable performance.
+No hidden payloads, no opaque binaries...just verifiable, auditable performance.

-Version **v0.1.0** ships a **command-line miner** with automatic CPU tuning, an **optional embedded dashboard**, and hardened controls for TLS, logging, and system friendliness.
+We ship a **command-line miner** with automatic CPU tuning, an **optional embedded dashboard**, and hardened controls for TLS, logging, and system friendliness.
 Every byte of it compiles from the code you see here.

 **Performance meets integrity.** OxideMiner is what happens when modern Rust engineering meets Monero’s RandomX algorithm.
 Optimized for real-world rigs and safe for production hosts.